govau/observatory-website/content/blogs/exploring-use-govau-during-covid-19.md

     </tbody>
 </table>
 </div>
+This data is collected from early May to mid-November 2020.

 Don’t forget to check if your organisation is signed up to the [Google Analytics 360 (GA360) program](https://www.dta.gov.au/our-projects/google-analytics-government)